pact-foundation/pact-js/README.md

       },
 ```

+**NOTE:** Async callbacks and returning promises from the provider state callbacks is not currently supported.

 ### Using Pact with XML

 You can write both consumer and provider verification tests with XML requests or responses.
 For an example, see [examples/v3/todo-consumer/test/consumer.spec.js](examples/v3/todo-consumer/test/consumer.spec.js).